Protein: Seafood, Halibut

 Wrap the halibut cheeks

 Use one whole piece of bacon to wrap around each of the halibut cheeks.
-Use a toothpick to keep the bacon wrapped around the halibut cheeks
+Use a toothpick to keep the bacon wrapped around the halibut cheeks.
+If you are using larger pieces of bacon you can cut to size.

 Season the Bacon Wrapped Halibut Cheeks